 Nonetheless, Zoetis had a banner second quarter with revenues of $1.5 billion and adjusted net income of $427 million.
 If the company can maintain that pace, ZTS stockholders could enjoy further robust gains.

 Regeneron Pharmaceuticals (REGN)

-Just recently, it was announced that Dupixent was approved by the U.S. Food and Drug Administration for use via a convenient 300-milligram, single-dose, pre-filled pen.
+Earlier this year, it was announced that Dupixent was approved by the U.S. Food and Drug Administration for use via a convenient 300-milligram, single-dose, pre-filled pen.
 Available as soon as the third quarter of this year, this pre-filled pen could easily catalyze another leg up for REGN stock.

 vTv Therapeutics (VTVT)

-Not every hot pharmaceutical company has to be directly related to the novel coronavirus. vTv Therapeutics, for example, is in the business of developing important treatments for metabolic diseases which afflict millions of individuals.
+Not every hot pharmaceutical company has to be directly related to the novel coronavirus. vTv Therapeutics, for example, is in the business of developing important treatments for metabolic diseases, which afflict millions of individuals.